Adolis García Player Props: Rangers vs. Astros

-Adolis Garcia, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Houston Astros, with Brandon Bielak on the mound, July 24 at 8:10 PM ET.
+Adolis Garcia, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Houston Astros, with J.P.
+France on the mound, July 25 at 8:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Dodgers.
+He had a hitless performance in his last game (0-for-1) against the Dodgers.

 Adolis García Game Info & Props vs. the Astros